npriya2612/KimiSays/README.md

-# kimisays - Customized LLM Chatbot
+# KimiSays - Customized LLM Chatbot

-kimisays is a customized LLM (Large Language Model) chatbot built using Streamlit and LangChain libraries to facilitate interactive query handling and document retrieval.
+KimiSays is a customized LLM (Large Language Model) chatbot built using Streamlit and LangChain libraries to facilitate interactive query handling and document retrieval.

 ## Features